ErikSchierboom/requirejstutorial/README.md

 ```

 With the modifications, we can now run `grunt test` and our tests will correctly execute.

+### Conclusion
+RequireJS is a very useful library that fills a gap in the JavaScript language: a missing module system.
+Its learning curve can be steep, but when mastered you'll have the tools to better structure your JavaScript applications.

 ## License
 [Apache License 2.0](LICENSE)